chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 SELECT ISJSON('{ name:"Chad" }');   -- Returns 0 because it is invalid JSON
 ```

-However, the new parameter allows you to do a little more than just check whehter the blob you pass to it is valid or not.
+However, the new parameter allows you to do a little more than just check whether the blob you pass to it is valid or not.
 Now you can check if its type is valid as well.
 Maybe you're generating JSON and you want to test the individual parts rather than testing the entire blob at the end of your task.

 Here are some test cases: